bk/wmk-docs/content/input_formats.md

 - `.epub`: The EPUB e-book format.

-Pandoc is turned on automatically for all non-markdown, non-HTML formats.
+Pandoc is turned on automatically for all non-markdown, non-HTML formats in the above list.
 In order to use such content, Pandoc therefore *must* be installed.

+The list of input formats and how they are handled is configurable through the `content_extensions` setting in the config file.
+See {{< linkto("Configuration file") >}} for details.

 **Note:** The three formats JATS, DocBook and TEI are all XML-based.
 Files in all three formats would therefore often use the generic `.xml` extension.